 Time Frame

-Objective Response Rate (ORR) as Assessed by Independent Central Review
+Objective Response Rate (ORR) Using International Working Group (IWG) Revised Response Criteria for Malignant Lymphoma as Assessed by Independent Central Review

-An adverse event (AE) is defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it is considered related to the medical treatment or procedure, that occurs during the course of the study.
+An adverse event (AE) was defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it is considered related to the medical treatment or procedure, which occurs during the course of the study.
+Per protocol, the number of participants who experienced at least one AE were reported.

-Number of Participants Who Discontinue Study Treatment Due to an Adverse Event (AE)
+Number of Participants Who Discontinued Study Treatment Due to an Adverse Event (AE)

-An AE is defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it is considered related to the medical treatment or procedure, that occurs during the course of the study.
+An AE was defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it is considered related to the medical treatment or procedure, which occurs during the course of the study.
+Per protocol, the number of participants who discontinued study treatment due to an AE were reported.

 Secondary Outcome Measures